meta-quest/Meta-Spatial-SDK-Samples/Showcases/geo_voyage/README.md

 1. Sign up or in to the [Google Cloud Platform](https://console.cloud.google.com/).
 2. Navigate to your Google Maps Platform [APIs & Services page](https://console.cloud.google.com/google/maps-apis/api-list), and enable the "Geocoding API" and "Map Tiles API".
-3. Navigate to the Google Maps Playform [Credentials page](https://console.cloud.google.com/google/maps-apis/credentials) and create a new API key by selecting the "Create Credentials" dropdown at the top menu bar, and selecting the "API key" option.
+3. Navigate to the Google Maps Platform [Credentials page](https://console.cloud.google.com/google/maps-apis/credentials) and create a new API key by selecting the "Create Credentials" dropdown at the top menu bar, and selecting the "API key" option.
    1. After creating it, select the "Edit API key" option from the Actions list which becomes visible after clicking on the kebab button on the right side of your new API key in the "API Keys" list in the middle of the webpage.
    2. Name the key something meaningful – e.g. "Geo Voyage Maps API Key"
    3. Restrict the key to the APIs you enabled in the previous steps.